SarthakMakhija/data-structures-and-algorithms/README.md

   - Double hashing

 One of the other things that I wish to get out of this repository is figure out some real life use-cases of various data structures.
-Eg; Java's Hashmap uses Red-Black tree, figure out such uses and add them here.
+A simple example, Java's Hashmap uses Red-Black tree, figure out such uses and add them here.